Code-Institute-Submissions/marybees/README.md

 [Javascript Validator](http://beautifytools.com/javascript-validator.php)

 Extensive testing on chromebook during development.
 Heroku app tested on iPhone11 and One Plus 7T Pro mobile phones.
 Responsiveness was slower on the iPhone.
-Checkout form styling - form fieldsets not adhering to bootstrap styling i.e should have a dark border and no border-radius on both phones.
 Functionality as expected.
 Same for some of the buttons.

 Bugs:

+* Checkout form styling - form fieldsets not adhering to bootstrap styling i.e should have a dark border and no border-radius on both phones.

 * Resolved: Brand name querying - ampersand (&) is a special character in querying so company brandnames containing  (&) - the & must be replaced or the query doesn't return any result.
 Here it is replaced with the word 'and.

 ### Deployment

+Project level settings file connects the Django database, AWS S3 file store with the Heroku app.
+Environment variables are stored both in the IDE and Heroku app Config vars.

 [Heroku](https://www.heroku.com/)-to deploy to Heroku firstly create a new app then in the resources tab provision a heroku postgres database.
 To use Postgres dj_database_url and  psycopg2-binary must be installed.
 Comment out the default database in settings.py and instead provde the database URL from Heroku so that original database settings are not in version control.